aws-solutions-library-samples/guidance-for-sustainability-sourcing-assistant-for-sap-on-aws/README.md

 You should now see data returned directly from the bucket.
 In this example we are querying the table rfq_header, in database athena_db.
 This database was created when we ran the crawler earlier.

-## Prepare Frontent Code Component
+## Prepare Frontend Code Component
 The chat interface for this solution is built using React and hosted on AWS Amplify.

 **Note:** This deployment.zip would be requested to be copied to ***frontend*** folder in our repository to deploy it as application in AWS Amplify

 1. Clone repository to your local machine: